 Florida has a no-fault car insurance system.
 That means you turn to your own insurance company to claim injury coverage whether you caused an accident or not.
 If you have the minimum required coverage, you don’t risk not being able to cover the other party’s medical expenses.
 You risk not covering your own.

 Say you had a $2,000 bill for a neck brace and whiplash treatment.
 Your own PIP coverage would pay for this.
 In addition to that, your car sustained $3,000 in damage from the accident.
 The other driver’s property damage liability would pay for that.

-No-Fault Pros And Cons
+Pros And Cons Of No-Fault States

 However, there are some downsides to the no-fault system.
 Florida requires that you seek coverage from your PIP plan before health insurance, and some people take advantage of the system.
 PIP claims fraud is not uncommon, and the Insurance Research Council found that Floridians claim about 50 percent more on their injuries than the nationwide average.

 What Happens When Insurance Doesn’t Cover The Costs?

 You might assume that in a no-fault state, you don’t really have any responsibility when you cause an accident.
 However, that’s not the case.
-As we just mentioned, Florida requires people to carry a minimum of $10,000 in PIP, but that’s also the maximum they can carry.
+As we just mentioned, Florida requires drivers to carry a minimum of $10,000 in PIP, but that’s also the maximum they can carry.
 Florida also does not require people to purchase MedPay, so many people only have PIP.

-Now, let’s say you caused a severe accident and the other driver claimed $20,000 in medical bills.
+Imagine you caused a severe accident and the other driver claimed $20,000 in medical bills.
 Their own PIP would cover $10,000 of that amount, but Florida law allows them to sue you for the other $10,000.
 Under a personal injury lawsuit, the other driver could sue for:

 - Medical expenses